near/near-sdk-rs/README.md

 Selects the contract and calls a function.

-For a more detailed visualization of building a Rust contract, you can watch this [video tutorial](https://www.loom.com/share/2b5b4e61d8704fdd8ed402b92033784d?sid=ec126de5-b488-4d5a-9f0c-f55c431bb575).
+For a more detailed visualization of building a Rust contract, you can watch this [video tutorial](https://www.youtube.com/watch?v=W-DkRHYk40k)
-(Please note that in the video, the function call did not work due to insufficient gas fees.)

 ### Using cargo build